Elementary English Language Arts Curriculum

 The Wilson Reading System explicitly and systematically teaches students how to fluently and accurately decode and spell.
 Unlike traditional phonics programs, Wilson instruction is very interactive and multisensory.

-Wilson Fundations is implemented in Grades K-2.
+Wilson Fundations is implemented in Kindergarten.
 It is a supplemental phonics/spelling program delivered to all students in 25-30 minute daily lessons.
 Wilson Fundations is used with our existing literature-based reading instruction to provide a comprehensive language arts program.
 The program addresses each of the five essential components for reading (phonemic awareness, phonics, fluency, vocabulary, and comprehension.)